gvwilson/thirdbit/src/fiction/madica/index.md

 "I promise!"
 She whooshed out the breath she had been holding and sat up.
 "Are you all right?" she asked Laurellen.

 "I think so," her friend said shakily.
-"What---what just happened?
+"What—what just happened?
 And where's the dinosaur?"

 Madica yanked the covers out of the way and peered under the bed.
 Sure enough, the little dinosaur had disappeared.
 She scrambled to her feet, dashed over to the window, threw it open, and stuck out her head.
-The black cat was gone too---all she could see were a few pawprints in the snow.
+The black cat was gone too—all she could see were a few pawprints in the snow.

 She pulled her head back inside and slammed the window down.
 "All